 Mortal Kombat (1992) was a computer game, initially released to video arcades and not long after for home computers.
 In the game, players could adopt roles as various fighters and would engage in a series of furious combat moves up against opponents as they passed through increasingly tougher levels.
 The game was massively popular and at the time of this film’s release there have been ten follow-up games, plus several ancillary games.
 The popularity of the game has also seen the release of several soundtrack albums, a collectible card game and even a live touring stage show in 1995.

 Among the spinoffs was Mortal Kombat (1995), Paul W.S.
 Anderson’s not-too-bad film adaptation, although any further sequels were killed off by the universally disliked follow-up Mortal Kombat: Annihilation (1997).
 There was also a short-lived live-action tv show Mortal Kombat: Conquest (1998-9), which ran for 22 episodes, and the animated tv series Mortal Kombat: Defenders of the Realm (1996).
-There has been talk of another live-action Mortal Kombat film for over two decades now, currently slated from James Wan for 2021.
+Subsequent to this there was a live-action film reboot of the franchise with Mortal Kombat (2021).

-In the meantime, we have this animated film from Warner Brothers Animation.
+While the film reboot was going through development hell, we in the meantime had this animated film from Warner Brothers Animation.
 It is directed by Ethan Spaulding, a former storyboard artist who emerged as a director on the tv series Avatar: the Last Airbender (2005-8) and then made several Scooby-Doo video releases with Scooby-Doo!
 Camp Scare (2010), Scooby-Doo!
 Legend of the Phantosaur (2011) and Scooby-Doo!
 Return to Zombie Island (2019).
 Spaulding ventured into Warner Brothers’ DC Universe Original Animated Movies with Son of Batman (2014), Batman: Assault on Arkham (2014) and Justice League: Throne of Atlantis (2015), as well as made the alternate history superhero film Freedom Fighters – The Ray (2018).

 Mortal Kombat Legends: Scorpion’s Revenge leaves your jaw on the floor from its opening scene.
 This starts with Hanzo Hasashi, who will subsequently become Scorpion, out with his son before an abrupt assault by Sub-Zero’s forces.
 The attack takes place with lightning fast swordplay and acrobatics but what leaves you wide-eyed in your seat is the over-the-top violence of the scene.
-Blood is spilt by the animated bucketload, limbs are severed, heads are hacked off or sliced open leaving exposed brains, guts are spilled out.
-We even get shots repeated throughout where we see x-rays of skulls and skeletal structures as they are penetrated in slow-motion by assorted weapons.
+Blood is spilt by the animated bucketload, limbs are severed, guts are spilled out, and heads are hacked off or sliced open leaving exposed brains.
+We even get shots repeated throughout the film where we see x-rays of skulls and skeletal structures as they are penetrated in slow-motion by assorted weapons.
 These first eight minutes of the film wade in with such an excess of ultra-violence that you are left flabbergasted.

 In many other ways, Scorpion’s Revenge is superior to the live-action films.
 The plot is nothing too complicated.
 On the other hand, the script deals with characters like Sonya Blade, Scorpion and Johnny Cage with far more roundedness of depth and backstory than any of the other films have done.
 The scene-stealer of the show gets to be Johnny Cage who is now played as a cocksure Hollywood star past his glory days who becomes a Buzz Lightyear character of sorts and with some amusement fails to realise that he is not on a movie set until some way into the film.